-Tucows began as a startup software distribution company back in 1993 and has evolved and grown to become the largest wholesale domain name registrar and a leading provider of digital services to thousands of business partners and millions of Internet users around the world.
-The company has reinvented itself more than once, proving the strength of its business model, relationships and leadership.
+Tucows began as a startup software distribution company back in 1993 and has evolved and grown to become the largest wholesale domain name registrar in the world and a ground breaking provider of mobile phone and Internet services in the United States.
+The company has reinvented itself more than once, proving the strength of its business model, customer and partner relationships and leadership.

 Tucows launches Ting